 So now that you know how to leave a voice channel on the Discord desktop app, you might want to know how to do the same on your phone or tablet.
 It’s just as simple as the desktop version but some have found it a bit hard to navigate at times.

-Obviously, you’ll want to already be actively engaged on Discord inside of a voice channel to follow along with the walkthrough.
-The screen should be situated as such that the name of the channel sits at the top and a list of those inside the channel with you, just below.
+You’ll want to already be actively engaged on Discord inside of a voice channel to follow along with the walkthrough.

-- -The triple dots menu to the right of your name will allow you to deafen or mute the server.
-You can also bring up the same menu just by tapping on your name.
+- The microphone to the right of your name will allow you to mute, unmute your mic.
+You can also bring up the same option just by tapping on your name.

 The confusion mentioned earlier stems from a user who has been either idle too long or swaps to a different application while currently connected to a voice server.
 When you return to the Discord app, the mentioned icons may not be readily available on your screen.